temporalio/benchmark-workers/README.md

 ### Sleep

-`Sleep(seconds)`
+`Sleep({ SleepTimeInSeconds: int })`

 This activity sleeps for the given number of seconds.
 It never returns an error.
 This can be used to simulate activities which take a while to complete.

 ### Echo

-`Echo(input) result`
+`Echo({ Message: string }) result`

-This activity simply returns it's input as it's result.
+This activity simply returns the message as it's result.
 This can be used for stress testing polling with activities that return instantly.